arnau/seachess/README.md

 The codebase is licensed under the [MIT licence](./LICENCE).

-The website content, texual and images, are licensed under a [Creative Commons Attribution-NonCommercial 4.0 International License](http://creativecommons.org/licenses/by-nc/4.0/)
+The website content, text and images, are licensed under a [Creative Commons Attribution-NonCommercial 4.0 International License](http://creativecommons.org/licenses/by-nc/4.0/)